systemslab/popper-paper/main.md

 # Introduction

 A key component of the scientific method is the ability to revisit and replicate previous experiments.
-Registering information about an experiment allows scientists to interpret and understand results, as well as verify that the experiment was performed according to acceptable procedures.
+Managing information about an experiment allows scientists to interpret and understand results, as well as verify that the experiment was performed according to acceptable procedures.
 Additionally, reproducibility plays a major role in education since the amount of information that a student has to digest increases as the pace of scientific discovery accelerates.
-By having the ability to repeat experiments, a student can learn by looking at provenance information, re-evaluate the questions that the original experiment answered and thus "stand on the shoulder of giants".
+By having the ability to repeat experiments, a student learns by looking at provenance information about the experiment, which allows them to re-evaluate the questions that the original experiment addressed.
+Instead of wasting time managing package conflicts and learning the paper author's ad-hoc experimental setups, the student can immediately run the original experiments and build on the results in the paper, thus allowing them to "stand on the shoulder of giants".

 Independently validating experimental results in the field of computer systems research is a challenging task.
 Recreating an environment that resembles the one where an experiment was originally executed is a challenging endeavour.
-Version-control systems (VCS) are sometimes used to address some of these problems.
-By having a particular version ID for the software used for an article's experimental results, reviewers and readers can have access to the same code base [@brown_how_2014].
-However, availability of the source code does not guarantee reproducibility [@collberg_repeatability_2015] since the code might not compile and, even if compilable, the results might differ.
+Version-control systems give authors, reviewers and readers access to the same code base [@brown_how_2014] but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, the results may differ.
 In this case, validating the outcome is a subjective task that requires domain-specific expertise in order to determine the differences between original and recreated environments that might be the root cause of any discrepancies in the results [@jimenez_tackling_2015-1 ; @freire_computational_2012 ;
 @donoho_reproducible_2009].
-Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [saavedra-barrera_cpu_1992 ; woo_splash2_1995].
-A Virtual Machine (VM) can be used to partially address this issue but the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some fields of computer science such as systems research, cannot be accounted for easily [@clark_xen_2004].
-OS-level virtualization can help in reducing this [@jimenez_characterizing_2016].
+A Virtual Machine (VM) can be used to reproduce experimental results when the underlying hardware environment changes but the inability to predict the effects of such changes (_e.g._, hypervisor "tax", managine data movement [saavedra-barrera_cpu_1992 ; woo_splash2_1995 ; @clark_xen_2004], etc.) makes VMs less appealing.
+OS-level virtualization can help in reducing this [@jimenez_characterizing_2016] but the technology for limiting resources is still relatively unexplored (cite your memory bandwidth work).

 One central issue in reproducibility is how to easily organize an article's experiments so that readers or students can easily repeat